soloproyectos-js/jquery.sp-require/README.md

 # $.spRequire

 A jQuery plugin to load 'async' libraries.
 This plugin can load JavaScript libraries asynchronously.
+Every file is composed by a list of CSS and JavaScript files defined in a configuration object.

 ## Installation
 ```bash